 The typical hierarchy of state courts consists of:

-The same general hierarchy exists in federal courts, with the highest federal court being the United States Supreme Court.
+The same general hierarchy exists in federal courts, with the highest federal court being the U.S. Supreme Court.

 Convicted defendants generally have a right to review by an intermediate appellate court, provided that they comply with statutory time limits for requesting an appeal.
 Some appeals—in misdemeanors and infraction cases, for example—may go to the appellate division of a superior court.

-Defendants file written “briefs” (which often are far from brief) claiming that certain errors warrant reversal of a conviction or at least reduction of a sentence.
-After the government submits a responding brief, an appellate court may hear oral argument from both sides.
+Defendants file written "briefs" (which often are far from brief) claiming that certain errors warrant reversal of a conviction or at least reduction of a sentence.
+After the government submits a responding brief, an appellate court may hear oral arguments from both sides.
 Weeks and sometimes months later, the appellate court issues a written decision upholding or reversing a conviction.

 If a state's intermediate appellate court upholds a conviction, a defendant can appeal to the state's highest court and then to the U.S. Supreme Court.
 However, the higher appellate courts (the "supreme" courts) have discretionary jurisdiction, which means that they can decide not to review a case.

 Appellate courts most often review only legal claims that defendants have made at trial.
 If defendants neglect to make legal claims at trial, they usually waive those claims.
 For example, if a defendant asks an appellate court to reverse a conviction because of the prosecutor's unfair argument, the court will probably consider the point only if the defense objected to the argument during the trial.